slaminger/ROTT/README.md

 The provided images are tested on a Tinker Board S.

-You only need the Armbian-Setup .sh file to install additional drivers and packages such as libmali.
+You need the ROTT/RetroPie-Armbian-Setup/setup1.sh file to install additional drivers and packages such as libmali. then go into installer_src and use install.sh once both steps are completed you will be greeted by the retropie screen where you can build the core files and emulators.

 ## Release Images